coccoinomane/anon-integration-guide/projects/convex/README.md

 ## Worth noting

-As of Oct 2025:

-- Convex supports Fraxtal chain too, but it is not supported by HeyAnon SDK yet.
+- Computing accurate APYs was tricky, see https://discord.com/channels/820795644494610432/864157305566527508/880860136523059210
-- Staking LP tokens is supported on Ethereum, Arbitrum and Polygon.
+- Staking LP tokens is supported only on Ethereum, Arbitrum and Polygon (Fraxtal not supported by HeyAnon SDK yet)
-- Staking lending vault tokens (a.k.a. crvUSD positions) is supported on Ethereum and Fraxtal.
+- Staking lending vault tokens (a.k.a. crvUSD positions) is supported only on Ethereum
-- CRV & CVX staking is only supported on Ethereum.
+- CRV & CVX staking is only supported on Ethereum
-- As of Oct 13 2025, cvxCRV is heavily depegged, so if you convert CRV to cvxCRV directly you will lose money (better to swap) > https://www.defiwars.xyz/projects/convex
+- As of Oct 13 2025, cvxCRV is heavily depegged (see [here](https://www.defiwars.xyz/projects/convex) and [here](https://d.pr/i/gFtnBU)), should we disable the convert function?

 ## Examples of commands